navalboyblue/sol2uml/README.md

 Arguments:
-  addressA                   Contract address in hexadecimal format with a 0x prefix of the first contract addressB                   Contract address in hexadecimal format with a 0x prefix of the second contract
+  addressA                   Contract address in hexadecimal format with a 0x prefix of the first contract addressB_folders           Location of the contract source code to compare against.
+Can be a contract address or comma-separated list of local folders.
+                             For example, 0x1091588Cc431275F99DC5Df311fd8E1Ab81c89F3 will get the verified source code from Etherscan or ".,node_modules" will compare against local files in the current folder and the node_modules folder.

 Options:
-  -l, --lineBuffer <value>   Minimum number of lines before and after changes (default: 4) -af --aFile <value>        Contract A source code filename without the .sol extension (default: compares all source files) -bf --bFile <value>        Contract B source code filename without the .sol extension (default: aFile if specified) -bn, --bNetwork <network>  Ethereum network which maps to a blockchain explorer for contract B if on a different blockchain to contract A. Contract A uses the `network` option (default: value of `network` option) (choices: "mainnet",
-                             "goerli", "sepolia", "polygon", "arbitrum", "avalanche", "bsc", "crono", "fantom", "moonbeam", "optimism", "gnosis", "celo")
+  -s, --summary              Only show a summary of the file differences (default: false) -af --aFile <value>        Contract A source code filename without the .sol extension (default: compares all source files) -bf --bFile <value>        Contract B source code filename without the .sol extension (default: aFile if specified) -bn, --bNetwork <network>  Ethereum network which maps to a blockchain explorer for contract B if on a different blockchain to contract A. Contract A uses the `network` option (default: value of `network` option) (choices: "mainnet", "goerli", "sepolia", "polygon", "arbitrum", "avalanche",
-  -be, --bExplorerUrl <url>  Override the `bNetwork` option with custom blockchain explorer API URL for contract B if on a different blockchain to contract A. Contract A uses the `explorerUrl` (default: value of `explorerUrl` option)
+                             "bsc", "crono", "fantom", "moonbeam", "optimism", "gnosis", "celo") -be, --bExplorerUrl <url>  Override the `bNetwork` option with custom blockchain explorer API URL for contract B if on a different blockchain to contract A. Contract A uses the `explorerUrl` (default: value of `explorerUrl` option)
   -bk, --bApiKey <key>       Blockchain explorer API key for contract B if on a different blockchain to contract A. Contract A uses the `apiKey` option (default: value of `apiKey` option)
-  -s, --summary              Only show a summary of the file differences. (default: false) --flatten                  Flatten into a single file before comparing (default: false) --saveFiles                Save the flattened contract code to the filesystem when using the `flatten` option.
+  --flatten                  Flatten into a single file before comparing.
+Only works when comparing two verified contracts, not to local files (default: false)
+  --saveFiles                Save the flattened contract code to the filesystem when using the `flatten` option.
 The file names will be the contract address with a .sol extension (default: false)
-  -h, --help                 display help for command
+  -l, --lineBuffer <value>   Minimum number of lines before and after changes (default: 4) -h, --help                 display help for command
 ```